Submission Guidelines for Writers & Artists

 Thank you for your interest in New Letters.
-We strongly urge potential contributors to read one or more issues of New Letters before submitting work.
+We urge potential contributors to read one or more issues of New Letters before submitting work.
 A sample copy of a recent issue can be ordered for $10 each, ppd.

 We seek many kinds of writing; regardless of subject, style, or genre,

 - Sample copies of recent issues are available from this office for $10.00 ppd, each.
 We wish you success with your writing.